rogeruiz/srht-writing/content/en/writing/check-for-changes-on-git-pull/index.md

 +++
-title = "Check for changes on git pull" date = "2021-10-01" description = """
-As projects grow, there are dependencies that fall outside of the project's dependency graph.
+title = "Check for changes on git pull" date = "2021-10-01" description = """As projects grow, there are dependencies that fall outside of the project's dependency graph.
 This means that there are some actions you need to perform on your code base when things change.
-Using the post-merge git-hook can help automate this for your team.
+Using the **post-merge** **git-hook** can help automate this for your team.""" slug = "check-for-changes-on-git-pull"
-"""
-slug = "check-for-changes-on-git-pull"
 +++